The perfect match of data and heat planning

 district heating…).
 In the Netherlands, the open data approach has been

+favoured for long.
 Energy utility companies must publish the effective

 consumption data of small clusters of buildings, which proves very helpful for